-While integral to the ACHP's creation, the Blueprint is not its only influence.
-The Housing Task Force's work and the ACHP in turn are informed by a multitude of other contributors.
-For instance, many of this year's recommendations and action items, especially those geared to the Priority Populations, are directly influenced by other related task forces, projects, planning endeavors, research, and interagency collaboration occurring throughout the state:
+The Housing Task Force's work and the ACHP are also informed by a multitude of other contributors.
+For instance, many of this year's recommendations and action items, especially those geared to the Priority Populations, are directly influenced by other related task forces, projects, planning endeavors, research, and interagency collaboration occurring throughout the state.
+While a full list of these "influences" is included as Appendix B, several major influences on activities for 2025 are specifically called out below: